 Religious leaders from home conducting ceremonies

-This is possible, but only if you're having a religious blessing after the official legal wedding has been declared.
+It’s possible to have religious leaders from home conducting ceremonies, but only if you're having a religious blessing after the official legal wedding has been declared.
 This is often a good idea when the two of you have different religions.

 Symbolic wedding ceremonies